Gary Suiter

-Suiter was the first person from Albuquerque to play for the National Basketball Association.
+Suiter was known as a gambler, and he was murdered over an alleged money debt in 1982.

 Early life

-Suiter was born in Omaha, Nebraska, on January 18, 1942.
+Suiter was born in Omaha, Nebraska, on January 18, 1944.
 Suiter attended Sandia High School, where he played at the center and power forward positions.
 Suiter was a unanimous All-State selection his senior season, and was the only New Mexico selection for the high school All-American team.
 In his senior season, he was recruited by Kentucky, Kansas State, Texas Western (now UTEP), Arizona, Arizona State, Idaho State, Brigham Young University, New Mexico State University, Texas Tech, the University of Washington, Pepperdine, and the University of New Mexico.

-College
+College career

-Bob King (basketball), the University of New Mexico’s legendary basketball architect, said Suiter was, “one of the best freshman prospects he had ever seen.”
+Bob King, the University of New Mexico's basketball coach, said Suiter was, “one of the best freshman prospects he had ever seen.”

-Suiter accepted the University of New Mexico’s offer, however, Suiter did not play past the fall semester.
+Suiter accepted the University of New Mexico's offer, however, Suiter did not play past the fall semester.
 There were multiple reasons for Suiter's dismissal; he was previously asked to move out of the dormitories and was having scholastic difficulties.
 He was often late for practices and study halls.
 He had a hoarding issue, and would collect pizza boxes, Beatles vinyl, and MAD Magazines.
 Bob King was upset to see Suiter leave the program, but would take him back if he, “clears up his many problems.”

 Suiter enrolled at Midwestern State University in the fall of 1966.
 Suiter hitchhiked from New Mexico to Wichita Falls and called Midwestern State's coach Dennis Vinzant asking for a tryout.
 After sitting out a year due to transfer rules, he played a total of 2 years for the Mustangs.
 In his junior year Suiter played in 11 games, averaging a double-double, with 14.8 points per a game and 10 rebounds per a game on average.
 Suiter's senior year saw more productivity; he started all 28 games and again averaged a double-double.
 Suiter averaged 22.1 points per a game, and pulled in 15.4 rebounds per a game.
 He was not selected in the 1969 NBA draft.